tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 * High onchain fees will lead to LN centralisation

-*Why should user open 10 channels for $500, when he can just open one channel with a big hit for $50 or even for ‘free’ and route all payments with 1-2 hops?*
+*Why should user open 10 channels for five hundred dollars when he can just open one channel with a big hit for fifty dollar or even for ‘free’ and route all payments with 1-2 hops?*

 The solution may be Channel Factories - but the final implementation is not clear and system will probably stop being ‘trustless’